dominikpeter/dominikpeter.github.io/pages/about.md

 layout: page
 title: About
 permalink: /about/
-feature-img: "assets/img/pexels/adventure-aerial-beautiful-351448.jpg"
+feature-img: "assets/img/pexels/adventure-aerial-beautiful-351448-lower.jpg"
 tags: [About, Github]
 ---

 ### About me

-Hi, my name is *Dominik Peter* <- 50 % tech nerd, 50 % outdoorsman.
+Hi, my name is **Dominik Peter** <- 50 % tech nerd, 50 % outdoorsman.

-I am a Data Analyst by passion and by profession who lives in beautiful *Switzerland*.
+I am a Data Analyst by passion and by profession who lives in beautiful **Switzerland**.
 As a matter of fact, we have so many publicly available datasets, it's a dream for any data enthusiast.
 By the way, Switzerland is not just worth a look because of it's open data policy.

 ### About my blog

 This blog is my personal playground to try new things and get some interesting insights.
 I like to play around with data and theories, as you will see while reading the blog.
 I highly belief that you have to get your hands dirty while working with data and that is exactly what this blog is about.

-The tools I will be using in this blog are *R*, *Python* and hopfully some *Scala* in the future -or whatever hot new technologie is right around the corner.
+The tools I will be using in this blog are **R**, **Python** and hopfully some **Scala** in the future -or whatever hot new technologie is right around the corner.

 ### Disclaimer